How to Approach Each Type of AP® Psychology Multiple-Choice Question (MCQ)

 Different regions of the somatosensory cortex process sensory information from different parts of the body.

-Tips To Approach the AP Psychology Multiple-Choice Questions
+Tips to Approach the AP Psychology Exam Multiple-Choice Questions

 Before answering any question, carefully read it, note key information, and mentally review what you know about the topic.